tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/random-effects.md

 - The null hypothesis states no correlation between the independent variables and the entity-specific effects $\alpha_i$.
 If $H_{0}$ is true, the RE model is preferred.
 - The alternative hypothesis states a correlation between the independent variables and the entity-specific effects($\alpha_i$).
 If $H_{0}$ is rejected, the FE model is preferred.

 The Hausman test can be performed in R with the `phtest()` function from the package `plm`.
 Specify the FE and RE model as arguments in this function.
 Note that the models included as arguments should be estimated with `plm`.
-Therefore, the Within model is also estimated with `plm()` first (instead of with `feols()`from the `fixest` package like in the [Fixed Effects model building block](/withinestimator)).
+Therefore, the Within model is also estimated with `plm()` first (instead of with `feols()`from the `fixest` package like in the [Fixed Effects model article](/withinestimator)).

 {{% codeblock %}}
 ```R